Lúnasa (band): History

 Lúnasa was founded in 1997 when Sean Smyth, John McSherry and Steve Cooney teamed up to tour Smyth's solo album, The Blue Fiddle.
 They called in Mike McGoldrick, a friend of McSherry's, and toured as a four-piece.
 As the band was taking off, Cooney bowed out.

 In the meantime, Smyth was touring in Scandinavia with the rhythmical duo Donogh Hennessy and Trevor Hutchinson, and recruited them to join the band.
 Calling themselves Lúnasa, they began performing and touring; the first album, Lúnasa, was recorded while the group was on tour in 1998 and released to critical acclaim.

 McGoldrick and McSherry were becoming increasingly busy with other projects and left the band.
 Kevin Crawford then joined the band and various other pipers stepped in for McSherry.
 McSherry and McGoldrick were again called upon to record the second album, Otherworld.
 It was after this album that piper Cillian Vallely joined the band.

 In 1999, the group signed a three-year contract with Green Linnet Records, and that October released their second album, Otherworld.
 In December 2000, they appeared on A Thistle and Shamrock Christmas Ceilidh.
-In 2002, their highly acclaimed album The Merry Sisters of Fate was released; this was followed by 2003’s Redwood, which was released late due to a feud with the label.
+In 2002, their highly acclaimed album The Merry Sisters of Fate was released; this was followed by 2003's Redwood, which was released late due to a feud with the label.
 Ultimately the band terminated their contract.

 In 2004, Lúnasa signed up with Compass Records and recorded The Kinnitty Sessions before a live audience in Kinnitty Castle, County Offaly.
 That same year, Donogh Hennessy left the group, being replaced by Tim Edey and Paul Meehan who each played half the tracks on the album Sé.
 Tim Edey left shortly after, and Paul Meehan became the band's guitarist.

 In 2008, the band released a compilation album, Lúnasa: The Story So Far, with representative recordings from the band's first eleven years.

 Released in April 2010, the band's following album, Lá Nua, was the first release on the band's own record label, Lúnasa Records.
 That same month, the band also performed on the Natalie Merchant album Leave Your Sleep.
 Meehan left the group in late 2011 and was replaced by Ed Boyd.

-In 2018, the band released the album CAS.
+In 2018, the band released the album CAS which features guest vocalists Natalie Merchant, Daoirí Farrell, Tim O'Brien, Eric Bibb, and Mary Chapin Carpenter.

-The group has toured and performed in the Americas, Europe and Asia.
+The group has toured and performed in the Americas, Europe, Asia and Australia.